cs3216/cs3216.github.io/coursework/mobile/index.md

 sense!

 After the UI has been designed, the UI needs to be implemented.
-Cascading Style Sheets (CSS) would be used, since the application is in actuality a fancy web page.
+Cascading Style Sheets (CSS) would be used, since the application is actually just a fancy web page.
 All styles should be contained within CSS files, linked to the main page using `<link>` tags.
 It is generally a bad practice to mix CSS with HTML.